richiing/nerf_pose/README.md

 # Follow VoxelPose to set it.

-# the coding for pretaining is at [pretrained model](https://github.com/richiing/pretrain-nerf-pose) or the model in this coding.
+# the coding for pretraining is at [pretrained model](https://github.com/richiing/pretrain-nerf-pose) or the model in this coding.